-In New York State, there are rules regarding when principal must first be paid, when principal may last be paid, and how often and how much may and must be paid between the two dates.
+In New York State, there are rules regarding when principal must first be paid, when principal may last be paid, and how often and how much may and must be paid between the two dates, for all general obligation debt.
+(This does not apply to mortgage notes, the terms of which are governed solely by the agreement of the parties.)